glotchimo/apodo/README.md

 ### Phase one process

 1. Create an issue for the module you're porting.
 Tag the issue with `port`, and it will automatically be added to the port project board.
-2. Study the module, rewrite it piece-by-piece, with style and commenting guidelines in mind, and create a PR attached to your issue.
+2. Study the module, write it over piece-by-piece, with style and commenting guidelines in mind, and create a PR attached to your issue.
 3. Your PR will be reviewed by the core team, and merged.

+Some things to note:

+- Module functionality doesn't need to and shouldn't always be altered.
+The changes that are made in the port should be to commenting, style, and syntax.
+Major functionality changes will be carried out after the port is complete.
+- Do NOT change module or method names.
+If this is to happen, it MUST be done after the port, unless an agreement is reached amongst the core team.

 ### Phase two+ process (standard post-port development procedure)